 On amounts of Net Revenue over $18,300,000, but less than $24,400,000, an amount equal to 5 %;

 On amounts of Net Revenue in excess of $24,400,000, an amount equal to 10%.

-(c) For purposes of determining the fees payable to EPMI under this Agreement, Net Revenues shall equal the total Market Price agreed to by third parties with EPMI from all Transactions (including Transactions entered into directly by FRONTERA with any counter-party, excluding those transactions in effect as of the Effective Date), less all Costs associated with such Transactions, including all Fuel Costs and Variable O&M costs.

-(d) If EPMI fails to remit any amount payable when due, interest on such unpaid sum shall accrue at a rate equal to the prime rate on the unpaid amount, as reported by the Wall Street Journal on the date payment was due, plus 2% per annum (Interest Rate) until the unpaid amount and the accruing interest are paid in full.
+(d) If either Party fails to remit any amount payable when due, interest on such unpaid sum shall accrue at a rate equal to the prime rate on the unpaid amount, as reported by the Wall Street Journal on the date payment was due, plus 2% per annum (Interest Rate) until the unpaid amount and the accruing interest are paid in full.

 (e) If either Party, in good faith, disputes the amount of any payment statement provided by the other Party, or any part thereof, such Party (Disputing Party) shall provide a written explanation of the basis for the dispute.
-If the Parties are unable to resolve the dispute within five (5) Business Days of such notice, they shall refer the dispute to senior management representatives of each Party for resolution.
-If the senior management representatives are unable to resolve the dispute within five (5) Business Days of referral, and a Party continues to retain amounts that the Disputing Party claims it is owed for more than three (3) Business Days past the next following Payment Date, the Disputing Party may exercise its rights under Section 20, provided, however, that the exercise of such rights shall not in any way affect the non-Disputing Party’s rights under Section 18 or 20 in response to such action.
+If the Parties are unable to resolve the dispute, the Disputing Party may exercise its rights under Section 20, provided, however, that the exercise of such rights shall not in any way affect the non-Disputing Party’s rights under Section 18 or 20 in response to such action.
 Either Party has one (1) year to dispute any payment statement or any amounts therein.

 (f) For the purpose of this Section, payments received by either Party after 2:00 p.m.
-Eastern Standard Time shall be considered to have been paid on the following Business Day.
+Central Standard Time shall be considered to have been paid on the following Business Day.

 17. DEFAULT AND REMEDIES UPON DEFAULT